Cultural program for ACCORD students

 Immerse yourself in a vibrant academic environment while enjoying the rich culture, history, and beauty that Paris has to offer.
 From the Eiffel Tower to the Arc de Triomphe, your everyday life will be surrounded by the charm of this extraordinary city.

 The ACCORD – PGS campus is located 3bis rue Jean-Pierre Bloch, 75015 Paris.
 The 15th arrondissement is a very lively neighborhood and foreign students will find everything they need for everyday life there.
-The nearest métro stations are “La Motte-Picquet Grenelle” (on lines 6, 8 and 10) and “Dupleix” (line 6) and the campus is just a 5-minute walk from metro stations.
+The nearest métro stations are “La Motte-Picquet Grenelle” (on lines 6, 8 and 10) and “Dupleix” (line 6) and the French campus is just a 5-minute walk from metro stations.

 The Paris Graduate School is accredited by California University FCE